btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 ```

 If you just want to test things quickly without deploying everything yourself, have a look at the [Try It Out](../TryItOut.md) section.
-It provides links and explanations for a BTCPay testnet instance hosted by us.
+It provides links and explanations for a BTCPay Server testnet instance hosted by us.

 ### Can I start BTCPay only when I'm expecting a payment?

-No, you need to keep your BTCPay running at all times so that your Bitcoin node stays in sync with the blockchain to verify transactions.
+No, you need to keep your BTCPay Server running at all times so that your Bitcoin node stays in sync with the blockchain to verify transactions.
 If you only start it up every now and then, it would take a long time to catch up on verifying recent blocks, and your payments would not show up until much later.

 ### Can I connect to my BTCPay Bitcoin P2P on port 8333?

-BTCPay's Bitcoin core node is not exposed externally by default.
-For BTCPay purposes, it is typically not in the interest of the user, as it increases the bandwidth requirement.
-BTCPay is also whitebinding connections to this port, so opening it would expose the node to potential DDoS.
+BTCPay Server's Bitcoin core node is not exposed externally by default.
+For BTCPay Server purposes, it is typically not in the interest of the user, as it increases the bandwidth requirement.
+BTCPay Server is also whitebinding connections to this port, so opening it would expose the node to potential DDoS.

 However, we expose a P2P connection to your full node on Tor.
 You can get the Tor address by running: